Breastfeeding

-Breastfeeding, or nursing, is the process by which human breast milk is fed to a child.
-Breast milk may be from the breast, or may be expressed by hand or pumped and fed to the infant.
-The World Health Organization (WHO) recommends that breastfeeding begin within the first hour of a baby's life and continue as often and as much as the baby wants.
+Breastfeeding, also known as nursing, is the process where breast milk is fed to a child.
+Infants may suck the milk directly from the breast, or milk may be extracted with a pump and then fed to the infant.
+The World Health Organization (WHO) recommend that breastfeeding begin within the first hour of a baby's birth and continue as the baby wants.
 Health organizations, including the WHO, recommend breastfeeding exclusively for six months.
 This means that no other foods or drinks, other than vitamin D, are typically given.
-WHO recommends exclusive breastfeeding for the first 6 months of life, followed by continued breastfeeding with appropriate complementary foods for up to 2 years and beyond.
-Of the 135 million babies born every year, only 42% are breastfed within the first hour of life, only 38% of mothers practice exclusive breastfeeding during the first six months, and 58% of mothers continue breastfeeding up to the age of two years and beyond.
+The WHO recommends exclusive breastfeeding for the first 6 months of life, followed by continued breastfeeding with appropriate complementary foods for up to 2 years and beyond.
+Between 2015 and 2020, only 44% of infants were exclusively breastfed in the first six months of life.